lyteword/kjv/1-kings/chapter-22.md

 <sup>21</sup> And there came forth a spirit, and stood before the LORD, and said, I will persuade him.

 <sup>22</sup> And the LORD said unto him, Wherewith?
 And he said, I will go forth, and I will be a lying spirit in the mouth of all his prophets.
-And he said, Thou shalt persuade him, and prevail also: go forth, and do so.
+And he said, Thou shalt persuade *him*, and prevail also: go forth, and do so.

 <sup>23</sup> Now therefore, behold, the LORD hath put a lying spirit in the mouth of all these thy prophets, and the LORD hath spoken evil concerning thee.